 Timeline

-I’ve always been interested in sexuality, healing, and social justice, it just took me a while
+I’ve always been interested in sexuality, healing, and social justice, it just took me a while to recognize how long I’ve been doing this work.

 Click here for PDF version